Enel Chile S.A. (ENIC)’s latest performance is not what we had anticipated - News Daemon

 Enel Chile S.A.
 (NYSE: ENIC) Trading Performance Indicators

-Take a look at Enel Chile S.A.’s (ENIC) current performance indicators.
-Last quarter, stock had a quick ratio of 0.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.60.
+Check out the current performance indicators for Enel Chile S.A.
+(ENIC).
+In the past quarter, the stock posted a quick ratio of 0.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.65.

 Technical Analysis of Enel Chile S.A.
 (ENIC)

-Enel Chile S.A.
-(NYSE: ENIC) saw its 5-day average volume 0.49 million, a negative change from its year-to-date volume of 0.68 million.
-As of the previous 9 days, the stock’s Stochastic %D was 50.43%.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 0.53 million.
+That was inferior than the volume of 0.67 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 89.83%.
 Additionally, its Average True Range was 0.11.

-During the past 100 days, Enel Chile S.A.’s (ENIC) raw stochastic average was set at 90.09%, which indicates a significant increase from 68.75% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 65.31% in the past 14 days, which was higher than the 65.00% volatility it showed in the past 100 days.
+During the past 100 days, Enel Chile S.A.’s (ENIC) raw stochastic average was set at 95.49%, which indicates a significant increase from 88.66% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 64.50% in the past 14 days, which was lower than the 65.03% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $1.6236, while its 200-day Moving Average is $1.5137.
-Nevertheless, the first resistance level for the watch stands at $1.9767 in the near term.
-At $2.0633, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $2.1667.
-If the price goes on to break the first support level at $1.7867, it is likely to go to the next support level at $1.6833.
-Assuming the price breaks the second support level, the third support level stands at $1.5967.
+At the time of writing, stock’s 50-day Moving Average is $1.64, while its 200-day Moving Average is $1.52.
+However, in the short run, Enel Chile S.A.’s stock first resistance to watch stands at $2.11.
+Second resistance stands at $2.16.
+The third major resistance level sits at $2.22.
+If the price goes on to break the first support level at $1.99, it is likely to go to the next support level at $1.92.
+Assuming the price breaks the second support level, the third support level stands at $1.87.

 Enel Chile S.A.
 (NYSE: ENIC) Key Stats